delateuranonyme/SponsoKilla/README.md

 6) click the "gear" icon on the top of the screen then "Install module from file" (or something like this)
 7) browse and open sponsokilla.js
 8) open a new tab, and enjoy Twitter !

+When installed, if you want to make changes :
+1) go to Manage scripts
+2) right click on SponsoKilla
+3) select Modify
+4) make changes
+5) save
+6) press F5 to reload the tab where twitter is

 See ya,
 @delateuranonyme